recmend/onedb-docs/source/index.html.md

 * The data on rest is encrypted with 256-bit encryption
 * All API requests should be over SSL
 * All data access API endpoints are authenticated
-* Our Servers are in a private VPC
+* Our servers are in a private VPC
-* We implement Least access privilege for every employee
+* We implement least privilege access control for every employee
 * Every access to our systems is monitored and logged
 * All commands run on our servers are logged
 * We enforce 2FA for all 3rd party services